ZitRos/Cache-Gitter-Archiver/README.md

 Usage
 -----

-1. Import class to Caché.
+1. Import `Gitter.Archiver.cls` class to Caché.
 2. Gitter uses HTTPS, so you need to [set up](http://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=GCAS_ssltls) SSL configuration in the Management Portal and then replace `DefaultSSL` in `set req.SSLConfiguration = "DefaultSSL"` line of code to the name of your SSL sertificate.
 3. Run the script in terminal: